Nyabsi/blog/blogs/pico-4-ultra-review.md

 ### Passthrough

-The passthrough is one of the highlights of the device, it really does shine, I have tried plenty of other devices and the Pico 4 Ultra passthrough is genuinely impressive in comparison.

-I am able to use my mobile phone, ultrawide monitor and laptop through the passthrough without distortion which is extremely handy if I don't want to take off the headsets but take a glance at something.

-Pico 4 Ultra performs best in high ambient light conditions, the noise and grain is greatly reduced in such conditions to the point where it's not really a problem anymore.
-But the device still struggles in low ambient light conditions.

-The latency of the passthrough is not really noticeable but it still contains some minor artifacts especially when moving your head fast that manifest as something which looks like motion blur.
+the passthrough of the Pico 4 Ultra is way better any of the other devices I have tried, excluding Apple Vision Pro.

+it is clear enough to be able to used for everyday tasks such as looking at your monitor, phone and just wearing it while cooking or walking outside, even watching TV was not an issue in my books although I don't recommend you to do what I do.

+however, the device performs it's best during high ambient light conditions such as living room with a lot of light coming out of windows, an office environment with well lit enviroment or outdoors usage.
+In sitatuations where light may be lacking the passthrough becomes noticeably more grainy but it's still perfectly usable.

+there is also some distortion in the passthrough which may be noticed in situations with weird geometry, such as when you're moving across rooms it may distro when walking through a door frame, it may also distort when you're looking at a very symmetrical geometry though these distortion are very minor and not noticeable unless you look for them.

+the passthrough still doesn't handle certain edge cases of contrast, for example you're sitting in a room and there is a window, because the headset corrects the passthrough for the current ambient light the window will look very bloomy until you get closer to it which the headset then is able to adjust the lighting conditions.

+I have noticed during outdoor use the passthrough resolution is very great when you're looking things in a reasonable distance, such as anything inside your home, but when you go outside you may notice objects such as trees or buildings will start lacking detail and may even look bit soft.

 ### Software